March 10, 2010 at 12:26 pm

 · Filed under amanda, beer, cheese, tasting notes

-I’ve started up a new blog with my beer-loving husband and we’ll be posting about cheese and beer pairings plus other great food pairings over there.
+I’ve started up a new blog (Beer + Cheese) with my beer-loving husband and we’ll be posting about cheese and beer pairings plus other great food pairings over there.
 Last night we went to Steve Jones’ new Cheese Bar and wrote up a little review.
-Check it out!

 Permalink